Thenlie/mdnman/lib/javascript/web_api/baseaudiocontext/createscriptprocessor/index.md

     Values of up to 32 are supported.

 > [!WARNING]
-> Webkit currently (version 31) requires that a valid
+> WebKit currently (version 31) requires that a valid
 > `bufferSize` be passed when calling this method.

 > [!NOTE]